- Is my

-The Green & Healthy Homes Initiative was charged in 2009 by the Council on Foundations and the White House Office of Recovery to lead the national efforts to integrate lead hazard control, healthy homes, and weatherization and energy efficiency work.
-This project later became the Green & Healthy Homes Initiative; directed by the Coalition that addresses the health and energy efficiency needs of a home through a holistic intervention model.
+The Green & Healthy Homes Initiative was charged in 2008 by the Council on Foundations and the White House Office of Recovery to lead the national efforts to integrate lead hazard control, healthy homes and weatherization and energy efficiency work.
+This project later became the Green & Healthy Homes Initiative directed by the Coalition that addresses the health and energy efficiency needs of a home through a holistic intervention model.

-Founded in Baltimore in 1986 as Parents Against Lead, the Coalition the End Childhood Lead Poisoning has grown into a national leader advancing the mission to break the link between unhealthy housing and unhealthy children.
+The Coalition the End Childhood Lead Poisoning has grown into a national leader advancing the mission to break the link between unhealthy housing and unhealthy children.
 Its commitment and innovative work over the last several decades has fueled significant changes in public policy and funding to support the creation of green, healthy and safe homes in older, lower income neighborhoods.
-Its ground breaking national work in systems change, technical assistance and public policy remains strongly tied to and informed by its service programs in Baltimore, Maryland and Providence, Rhode Island.
+Its ground breaking national work in systems change, technical assistance and public policy remains strongly tied to and informed by its service programs in Baltimore, Maryland.

-Certified by the Maryland Association of Nonprofit Organizations as a “Standards of Excellence” organization, the Coalition has directly and successfully managed more than $50 million dollars in federal, state and local government contracts as well as grants from national and local foundations.
-Nationally, the Coalition has been instrumental in directly raising more than $250,000,000 to support it partners in 20 states.
+The Coalition has directly and successfully managed more than $50 million dollars in federal, state and local government contracts as well as grants from national and local foundations.
+Nationally, the Coalition has been instrumental in directly raising more than $250,000,000 to support its partners in 22 states.

 The Coalition provides a broad range of client services, including family advocacy, case management, public awareness & training, legal services, compliance assistance, and lead hazard reduction.
 The organization has established a track record of innovation by creating and implementing successful programs which have been replicated nationally.